 Signs you need to invest in comprehensive operations management software with invoicing functionality

-When you’re busy running a business it’s easy for processes to become outdated and cause workflow blocks without realizing.
-Continuous work toward optimization of processes can ensure your business doesn’t lose unnecessary time and money, especially when it comes to invoicing and payment processes.
+When you’re busy running a business it’s easy for processes to become outdated and cause workflow blocks without realising.
+Continuous work toward optimisation of processes can ensure your business doesn’t lose unnecessary time and money, especially when it comes to invoicing and payment processes.

 Here are a few red flags which indicate you may need to update your invoicing processes.

 1. You’re using your accounting system to invoice jobs

 While invoicing via your accounting system is helpful, it may be hindering your ability to grow and increase revenue.
 Invoicing from your accounting software may lead you to miss out on capturing all the hours and costs involved in jobs.
 This can be especially problematic for larger projects with many moving parts and complex retention payments.

 2. You’re spending more time chasing invoices than running your business

 Like anything in life, it’s easy to procrastinate tasks which are hard to do.
 That means, if your invoicing and billing system is clunky and difficult, it will probably fall to the bottom of the to-do list, in turn, impacting your cash flow.
 So if your team is leaving invoicing jobs to the last minute, it could be a sign you need to find an easier way to invoice.

 3. Customers are not paying on time